tomordonez/tomordonez.github.io/_posts/2018-09-29-python-logging-tutorial.md

 This is a short tutorial about logging in Python.

-Follow the official documentation about logging <a href="https://docs.python.org/3/library/logging.html" target="_blank">here</a>.
+Follow the official documentation about [logging](https://docs.python.org/3/library/logging.html)

 This tutorial by Fang-Pen Lin has been really helpful as well.
-More <a href="https://fangpenlin.com/posts/2012/08/26/good-logging-practice-in-python/" target="_blank">here</a>.
+More [here](https://fangpenlin.com/posts/2012/08/26/good-logging-practice-in-python/)

 ## Add logging to Python: